 Updating the outdated prescription charges exemptions list

-2 out of 3 deaths from asthma could be prevented if people received the right basic care.
+Two out of three deaths from asthma could be prevented if people received the right basic care.
 Access to medication is a vital part of this.
 Yet people with asthma, unlike those with some other long-term conditions, are not included on the prescription charges exemptions list, meaning they must pay for their medication.

 The prescription charges exemptions list was formed over 50 years ago – long before effective treatments for asthma were widely available.
-This outdated policy means that people with asthma of working age and in employment have to pay for their NHS prescriptions, whilst those do not.
+This outdated policy means that people with asthma of working age and in employment have to pay for their NHS prescriptions, whilst many with other long-term conditions do not.
 We feel this is intrinsically unfair – essentially, people with asthma have to pay for the right to breathe.